TorresjDev/TorresjDev/README.md

 # <div align="center">I'm a full-stack Software Engineer 👨‍💻 🚀</div>

-#### 🧰 Currently working on projects building web applications and features 💫
+#### 🧰 Currently working on projects building web applications & features 💫
 #### 🌱 Always learning to strengthen my current skills 💾, & develop new skills 📚
-#### 🤝 Open to meeting others that can help me grow or to collaborate ideas and projects 🎖️
+#### 🤝 Open to meeting others that can help me grow or to collaborate ideas & projects 🎖️
 #### 👨‍💻 All of my projects will be available here on my Repositories tab & Projects tab on Github.
-#### ⚡ A thing about me I enjoy home-made dinners, hiking outdoors for the best sunset 🌄 view, lofi music and campfires 🏕️
+#### ⚡ A thing about me I enjoy home-made dinners, hiking outdoors for the best sunset 🌄 view, lofi music & campfires 🏕️